Prospective Social Security Wealth Measures of Pre-Retirees (Version 5.0)

-What's New: Version 4.0 corrects summation errors in the spouse and household wealth variables.
-Everything else remains unchanged from Version 3.1.
+- Version 4.0 corrected summation errors in the spouse and household wealth variables; other variables remained unchanged from Version 3.1.

 The Prospective Social Security Wealth Measures of Pre-Retirees data set consists of respondent-level, cross-sectional files constructed from the employment sections of the HRS 1992 (wave 1), HRS 1998 (wave 4), HRS 2004 (wave 7) and the restricted SSA summary and detailed earnings and benefits files.
 From these data, we calculate the value of Social Security wealth at different ages (at early retirement age, normal retirement age and age 70).
 We impute values for individuals not linked to the SSA earnings files.